emergentSushi/temp-mon-web/README.md

 app.py is the entry point for the flask app that presents the grid_data.db data in a website.

-Uses the flask dev server for hosting, because it sits behind a nat, this probably isn't production ready ;)

 ## Example output

 ![Example output graph](https://github.com/emergentSushi/temp-mon-web/blob/main/output.png?raw=true)